 Bring Your Pups Home

 You can bring your dogs home when they start acting positively with each other.
 Keep in mind that the two dogs will form a hierarchy, where your first dog will typically take the position of alpha.
-For this reason, you should bring your current dog into the home first and have the person helping you walk your new dog on their leash.
+For this reason, you should bring your current dog into the home first and have the person helping you walk your new dog in on their leash.
 This allows your original dog to invite your new pup into their domain.

-Limit Opportunites for Rivalry
+Limit Chances for Rivalry

 Make sure each dog has their own food dish, water bowl, and bed.
 After mealtimes, pick up the food bowls to reduce the risk of food aggression.
 However, you can leave the water bowls out.